 We did all the research for you and here are our Top 10 Best Chicken Breeds for Beginners!

-1. Rhode Island Reds
+1. Rhode Island Red Chickens

-Rhode Island Reds were my very first chickens, and so, of course, they had to be Number one on the list.
+Rhode Island Reds were my very first chickens, and so, of course, they had to be number one on the list.
 These beauties are hardy in all climates and lay 250-300 brown eggs a year.

-Known for being hardy in colder climates Australorp do not do as well in severe heat.
+Known for being hardy in colder climates, Australorps do not do as well in severe heat.
 Their dark black plumage is stunning in the sunlight with hues of purple and green.
 They are dual-purpose and a great addition to a mixed flock of chickens.

 3. Buff Orpingtons

-The large size of this bird also makes them dual purpose, but the real show stopper with this breed is their hardiness.
+The large size of this bird also makes them dual purpose, but the real show stopper with this breed is their hardiness, they’re a wonderful choice for cold climates.
 The plethora of buff feathers not only make them beautiful as they glide across your yard but protects them from cold.

 As Foghorn Leghorn would say, “Pay attention to me about this breed” because it’s not only famous for being on TV but is also known for laying large to extra-large white eggs in the numbers of 280-320 per year.